 If you provide dishes and glassware, they must be washed, rinsed, and sanitized between each guest.
 Proper warewashing requires a three-compartment sink or commercial dishmachine.
-Vacation rentals that were licensed before July 1, 1994, and that do not have the facilities to comply with this requirement may post a notice informing guests that the dishes and glassware have not been sanitized according to public food service establishment standards.
+Vacation rentals that do not have the facilities to comply with this requirement must post a notice informing guests that the dishes and glassware have not been sanitized according to public food service establishment standards.
 The notice must include the specific language on the notice available from the division.

 Keep the establishment free of vermin.

 Add all units to the state license before renting to guests.

 Licensees must file periodic updates with the division indicating which units have been added and/or dropped from the license.

 The Florida Building Code and Florida Fire Safety Code specify additional requirements, including occupancy limits, emergency lighting and exits, fire-safety information, smoke detectors, and fire extinguishers.
 Please contact your local buidling and fire safety authorities to ensure your establishment meets those codes.